Greece: Debt crisis (2010–2018)

 Greek economy had fared well (with high growth rates and low public debt) during most of the 20th century; high growth rates were maintained up to the 2008 financial crisis, coupled, however, with high structural deficits.
 In 2009, it was revealed deficits had been considerably higher than official figures.
 Banks had supplied cash in exchange for future payments by Greece and other Eurozone countries; in turn the liabilities of the countries were "kept off the books", hiding borrowing levels.
 This was one of the techniques that enabled Greece to reduce its recorded budget deficit.

 The crisis was triggered by the Great Recession, which caused Greece's GDP to contract 2.5% in 2009.
 Simultaneously, deficits were revealed to have been allowed to reach 10% and 15% in 2008 and 2009.
 This caused Greece's debt-to-GDP ratio to increase to 127%.
 As a eurozone member, Greece had no autonomous monetary policy flexibility.
 Greece's borrowing rates increased, causing a crisis of confidence in Greece's ability to pay back loans in early 2010.

 To avert a sovereign default, Greece, other eurozone members, and the International Monetary Fund agreed on a €110 billion rescue package in May 2010.
 Greece was required to adopt harsh austerity measures to bring its deficit down.
 A second bail-out of €130 billion was agreed in 2012, subject to financial reforms and further austerity.
 A debt haircut was agreed.
 Greece achieved a budget surplus in 2013 and returned to growth in 2014.

 Partly due to the imposed austerity, Greece experienced a 25% drop in GDP between 2009 and 2015.
 The debt ratio, jumped from 127% to about 170%, due to the shrinking economy.
 In 2013, the IMF admitted it had underestimated the effects of tax hikes and budget cuts and issued an informal apology.
 The policies have been blamed for worsening the crisis, while others stressed the creditors' share in responsibility.
 The bailouts ended in 2018.

 In 2024, the Greek economy was forecast to grow by nearly 3%, approaching its pre-crisis size of 2009 and far outpacing the eurozone's average economic growth of 0.8%.

+In March 2026, it was reported that Greece would repay a further €7 billion from its first bailout package ahead of schedule as part of a broader effort to improve its financial standing and reduce debt.
+This follows previous earlier repayments to EU creditors, as well as completion of repayment of Greece's loans to the International Monetary Fund two years ahead of schedule in 2022.
+The early debt repayments were seen as part of the country's remarkable recovery following the end of the crisis in 2018.